 What can employers do?

-Once you realize there is a communication gap between your staff members, you need to identify the factors that caused this communication gap to emerge.
+The first step is often the most important and most difficult – you need to identify the factors that have caused this communication gap to emerge.
 Which employees are responsible for not transmitting the information?
 What are the reasons they failed?
 Which are the ineffective channels involved?
-Explore all possible factors that could lead to the existent communication gap and then move on to resolving.
+Explore all possible factors that could lead to the existing communication gap, be completely honest with yourself, and be open-minded about the possible factors involved.
+Then move on to resolving.

 2. Analyze different solutions

 Depending on the scope of the communication gap and the factors that caused it, analyze different approaches that can help resolve the issue.
 Dig deeper into the problem so you can evaluate the resources necessary for fixing it.
-Organizing training seminars and consulting professionals in the field could be of great help.
+This could involve such things as organizing training seminars, invoking team-building practices, changing your communication channels, or even addressing particular staff directly with your concerns.
+There are consultant professionals in the field who could be of great help.
+This is where you as an employer have to step up to the plate and take action for the long term good of your company.

 3. Follow up

-Making sure the problem no longer exists requires that you continuously follow up with your employees to see how communication goes after the measures you’ve taken.
+The solutions are often seen as the hard part and once they are enacted it is easy to sit back and relax.
+This foolhardy, it is rare that you can fix all the issues in one sweeping movement.
+Even if everything seems fine at first, there’s a more than fair chance that things could drift back to how they were.
+Making sure the problem no longer exists requires that you continuously follow up with your employees to see how communication is going after the measures you’ve taken.
 If the problem still exists, readjust your strategy and test out other approaches to address the issue.

-Communication gap at workplace between employers and employees
+Communication gap at the workplace between employers and employees

 Encourage employees to speak up

-Eliminating fear and mistrust is an important prerequisite for a smooth communication between your employees and you.
+Eliminating fear and mistrust is an important prerequisite for smooth communication between your employees and you.
 Assuring employees that their voice will be heard will motivate them to express their opinions, speak up when they identify a problem, share their own ideas for improvements, suggest strategies for increased productivity, and give feedback for company-related matters.
+It helps create an in for one mentality that will serve as a path to success.

-When encouraging your employees to speak up, you need to actively listen and take under consideration their concerns, ideas, and feedback.
-If you can, establish an open-door policy which will break the barriers between your employees and you.
-Mind that there might be differences in the way young employees and older employees might want to speak with you.
+When encouraging your employees to speak up, you need to actively listen and take into consideration their concerns, ideas, and feedback.
+If you can, establish an open-door policy that will break down the barriers between your employees and you.
+Be aware that there might be differences in the way young employees and older employees might want to speak with you.
 While young employees are okay with using technology, older employees would usually prefer to speak face-to-face.
+The most important aspect of this is to make them feel comfortable and confident enough to be open and honest with you.
+It may take time to become an established procedure but the information you will get is absolutely invaluable.

-Communication gap at workplace is an issue that can be solved once you identify the factors that cause it.
-If you find it hard to understand what were the reasons for the communication gap, you can always consult a professional in the field who will also help you come up with a strategy to solve the issue.
+Communication gap at the workplace is an issue and one that can have a negative impact on all areas of the business, from productivity and efficiency to staff morale and retention.
+The good news is that once you’ve identified the factors that are causing it, you are well on your way to solving it.
+If you find it hard to understand what the reasons are for the communication gap, you can always consult a professional in the field who will also help you come up with a strategy to solve the issue.
 We hope we’ve been helpful with this guide.